city-of-saint-louis/gis-asset-manager-ui/README.md

 To use the GIS Asset Chooser Module you will need to pull in the module's 3 JavaScript files.
 Place the script tags in your HTML just before the closing body tag.

 asset-chooser-map-layer-js **MUST** load before asset-chooser-container.js or the map will render without any layers in place.
-We recommed placing the script tags in the order seen below.
+We recommend placing the script tags in the order seen below.

 ```html
     <script src="asset-chooser.js"></script>